redbtc/node-red-contrib-btcpay/README.md

 9. Click on `Pair client` - the private key and token fields will be automatically filled with your api credentials
 10. Push `Update`

-### Making requests
+### Making API requests

-To make requests using the BTCPay API node, set the http method and the path to the API endpoint the node will call.
+To make requests using the `btcpay-api` node, set the http method and the url path to the API endpoint the node will call.
 These can be either specified in the node settings, or provided in `msg.method` (if the method is "via msg.method") and in `msg.path` (if the path is empty).
 The request body is the data in `msg.payload`.

 After executing a request the node returns a message with the response data set to `msg.payload`.

+### Handling Instant Payment Notifications (IPN)

+To receive Instant Payment Notifications with the `btcpay-ipn` node, set the url path the IPN listener will listen to notifications on.

+When BTCPay Server sends a notification to the IPN listener url, it will trigger the node output with the invoice object set to `msg.payload`. _Note_: as the incoming data cannot be trusted, the node fetches the invoice data via API before the output.

+## Examples

 ### Creating Invoices